 Licensed users of the Adobe Digital Publishing Suite enjoy extended embedding rights for a select portion of the Adobe Type Library.
-If you have directly licensed from Adobe any of the 800+ Adobe fonts listed on the Additional License Rights page that are identified as "available for licensed DPS users", then you may embed copies of the font software into your DPS content without any additional license extensions or per-use costs.
-These extended embedding rights are limited to distribution of such embedded fonts solely as part of your content distributed in Adobe's proprietary file format for DPS (".folio file") that is made available to end users for viewing purposes only as part of the Customer Viewer.
+If you have directly licensed from Adobe any of the 800+ Adobe fonts listed on the Additional Licence Rights page that are identified as "available for licensed DPS users", then you may embed copies of the font software into your DPS content without any additional licence extensions or per-use costs.
+These extended embedding rights are limited to distribution of such embedded fonts solely as part of your content distributed in Adobe's proprietary file format for DPS (".folio file") that is made available to end-users for viewing purposes only as part of the Customer Viewer.

 OpenType® fonts contain information in the actual font file that reinforces what is specified in the Adobe end-user licence agreement (EULA) and governs how these fonts may be embedded in electronic documents.
 According to the OpenType specification, four possible permission settings can be included in an OpenType font (from most restrictive to least restrictive).

 This permission signals that the font or any portion of the font may not be embedded in any electronic document.While there are no fonts in the Adobe Type Library with this permission, some third-party font foundries may set their fonts to “no embedding” or prohibit embedding through their end-user licence agreement.

 Preview & Print